john-science/python_for_scientists/classes/13_pandas/lecture_13.md

-# Data Analysis with Pandas and iPython
+# Data Analysis with Pandas and Jupyter Notebooks

 ## Installation

-Like most of the libraries used in our "special topics" lectures, `pandas` and `iPython` do not come standard with Python and will have to be installed.
+Like most of the libraries used in our "special topics" lectures, `pandas` and `Jupyter` do not come standard with Python and will have to be installed.
 Please check the official [SciPy Stack Install Guide](http://www.scipy.org/install.html).
 For Linux and Mac, the installation is merely a single line of `apt-get`.
 For Windows, pre-built installers are provided.

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with hundreds of libraries that you will want (including `pandas`, `iPython` and almost everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of libraries that you will want (including `pandas`, `Jupyter notebooks` and almost everything else we will use in this course.)

-## iPython
+## Jupyter Notebooks

 Up until this lecture, we have written all of our Python code in the interpretter or into a plain text file.
-Today we will write our code in [ipython](http://ipython.org/).
-After installation, you don't need to know anything new to use iPython; you can just write Python code directly in iPython like you would in the interpretter.
-But iPython gives you a lot of added functionality:
+Today we will write our code in [Jupyter Notebooks](http://ipython.org/ipython-doc/stable/notebook/index.html).
+After installation, you don't need to know anything new to use Jupyter; you can just write Python code directly in Jupyter like you would in the interpretter.
+But Jupyter notebooks give you a lot of added functionality:

  * You can go back and edit previous lines, like in a text editor.
  * Tab auto-completion